 The Addiction Worker Training Project (AWTP) aims to help people with previous experience of drug and alcohol use to enter employment.
 Since 2004, over 200 people have taken part in the project, which provides qualifications as well as experience through work placements, with 90% of participants successfully completing the course and over 85% securing employment on completion.

-Our SVQ & Workforce Development Centre here at GCVS plays a crucial role in this project by supporting participants achieve a Scottish Vocational Qualification in subjects including Health & Social Care.
+Our SVQ & Workforce Development Centre here at GCVS plays a crucial role in this project by supporting participants to achieve a Scottish Vocational Qualification in subjects including Health & Social Care.

 Family and friends of this year’s AWTP participants were invited to attend the Completion Ceremony at The Lighthouse in Glasgow, along with staff from partner organisations who provided work placements and support.